marvinvr/portfolio-v2/src/posts/2024-10-03-activation-aware-weight-quantization-awq.md

 ---
-title: Activation-aware Quantization (AWQ) for LLM Compression and Acceleration
+title: Activation-aware Weight Quantization (AWQ) for LLM Compression and Acceleration
-description: How to use Activation-aware Quantization (AWQ) to compress and accelerate LLMs.
+description: How to use Activation-aware Weight Quantization (AWQ) to compress and accelerate LLMs.
 date: "2024-10-03"
 categories:
   - machine-learning